davsec-teaching/ecs160-f25/homework/Homework-1.md

 ## _(Due date: TBD)_
 ## Problem 1: Getting Started with the GitHub API

 This assignment can be completed in either Java, C++, or Rust.
-You're welcome to use any libraries or crates that will help you with your job, but for Java, you can't use any libraries that use annotations.
+You're welcome to use any libraries or crates that will help you with your job, but for Java, you can't use any annotations-based API.

 _Learning objectives:_
 1. Java basics: Encapsulation, Inheritance, File I/O, Exceptions.